aHaugl/OV_Orbit_BLE_Course/README.md

 If you wish to play around and learn and understand more about how to customize and use the PWM module in closer detail, feel free to have a look at the mentioned sample in your own time, but for this hands on you can follow along without doing so.

 We will divide this into three parts.
-* The first part will cover the common sections used in both method 1 and method 2
+* The first part will cover the common sections used in both method 1 and method 2 and show you how to set up and use the zephyr PWM module
-* The second part will show how we can use the PWM module to drive a LED and make it blink using the PWM duty cycle
+* The second part will show we can create a custom PWM device and select which GPIO the PWM module should drive
 * The third part will show you how to create a custom device with custom parameters that you can add to your devicetree and drive said custom device with the PWM module through any available GPIO.

 When we are using the nRF Connect SDK, we have several driver options to control the PWM.
 We have our own drivers that are tailored for the Nordic Semiconductor devices, or we can use Zephyr's drivers, which will use Nordic's drivers "underneath the hood".
 For this course we will use Zephyr's PWM drivers.